foss-haas/laravel-permission-objects/README.md

 ## Scoped Permissions

-When using `ScopedPermissions`, you can pass in an additional `scopes` parameter to method calls to define which scope or scopes the method should
+When using `AsScopedPermissions`, you can pass in an additional `scopes` parameter to method calls to define which scope or scopes the method should
 consider: